In which of the following tissues is glycogen typically stored? | Channels for Pearson+

 Understand the role of glycogen: Glycogen is a polysaccharide that serves as a storage form of glucose in animals.
 It is primarily stored in tissues that require quick access to energy or play a role in regulating blood glucose levels.

-Identify the primary storage sites for glycogen: Glycogen is predominantly stored in the liver and skeletal muscle.
-The liver stores glycogen to regulate blood glucose levels, while skeletal muscle stores glycogen for energy during physical activity.
+Identify the primary storage sites for glycogen: Glycogen is predominantly stored in the liver and skeletal muscles.
+The liver stores glycogen to regulate blood glucose levels, while muscles store glycogen for their own energy needs during activity.

+Evaluate the options provided: Analyze each tissue mentioned in the question: Pancreas, Liver, Adipose tissue, and Kidney.
+Determine which of these tissues is known for glycogen storage based on biological functions.

+Clarify the role of the liver: The liver is a major site for glycogen storage.
+It plays a critical role in maintaining blood glucose homeostasis by breaking down glycogen into glucose when needed.

-Evaluate the given tissue types: Epithelial tissue is primarily involved in covering surfaces and does not store glycogen.
+Exclude other tissues: The pancreas is involved in hormone production (e.g., insulin and glucagon) but does not store glycogen.
 Adipose tissue stores energy in the form of fat, not glycogen.
-Cardiac muscle relies on fatty acids and glucose for energy but does not store significant amounts of glycogen.

-Focus on the liver: The liver is the correct answer because it plays a central role in glycogen storage and glucose homeostasis.
-It can break down glycogen into glucose and release it into the bloodstream when needed.

-Conclude the reasoning: Based on the biological functions of the tissues listed, glycogen is typically stored in the liver, making it the correct answer.
+The kidney is involved in filtration and waste removal, not glycogen storage.

 Watch next